 Here’s the deal: it’s snowing out, it has been for a big part of February, so I’m craving pizza 24/7.
 I love snow, adore it, really, but it’s COLD.
 And whenever I’m cold or tired I always crave something on the fattier side.
 This sun-dried tomato onion breakfast pizza is the perfect answer to that craving.

-Easy vegetarian sun dried tomato onion breakfast pizza with eggs, easy brunch recipe that is quickly made.
+Easy vegetarian sun dried tomato onion breakfast pizza with eggs

 I have to say that our December and January were pretty dry.
 Basically all the snow that we didn’t get back then, we are getting now.
 I’m still doing my Sugar Salted challenge, which seems boring some days, because I keep eating porridge for breakfast.
 I can’t seem to let go and try something else.
 I only made an exception one day for a doughnut (because it’s paczki season!) and I had yogurt on the side, but other than that I’m still enjoying oats.